 The Diploma, entitled 'Supervision with Soul,' is run by Re-Vision, which is accredited by both the BACP and the UKCP.
 Re-Vision is a psychotherapy training centre with a transpersonal and integrative perspective.
 Its core values are care, integrity and meaning.
 To bring these values into the essential relationship between myself and my supervisees is at the heart of my supervision practice, as it is in my work as a therapist.

 The Diploma covers areas such as how to build a transparent and respectful basis for the supervisory relationship; synchronicity and parallel process; field theory; cross-cultural dynamics and working with difference and diversity; how to to use power and authority wisely in supervision; bringing an understanding of ethical principles to the practice of supervision; and how to find the creative edge in supervision.

 I see supervision as a reflective arena in which to explore the meta-level of client work as well as its minutia, and the interaction between these two.
 It’s an arena where powerful feelings or events that may belong with the therapist, with the client, or in a co-created space, can be expressed and debriefed.

 In supervision, a unique and mutual learning relationship can develop, providing an opportunity for professional and personal growth.
 It safeguards client and therapist wellbeing and enhances the effectiveness of therapeutic practice.
 Both psychotherapy and supervision enable people to grow and evolve.

 For me, embodied experience is a key resource, as access to feeling and transformation come through the body, and not outside or above it.
-This resource finds its expression relationally and creatively, through breath, sound, movement, words, images, art, archetype and intuition.
+This resource finds its expression creatively and relationally, through breath, sound, movement, words, poetry, images, art, archetype and intuition.
 I hope to offer supervision that honours the life of the soul.